selvasingh/ChassisManager/README.md

 (iv) WcsCli -- This folder contains all source/related files for the framework that the Chassis Manager (CM) leverages to manage the rack level devices.
 Through this module, a CM provides the front end through the application interface (RESTful web API) for automated management and the command-line interface for manual management.
 It implements various commands required to manage all devices within the rack and to establish communication directly with the blade management system through a serial multiplexor.

-(v) Test -- This folder contaiks all source/related files for testing.
-For WcsTestUtil, it's a tool to validate chassis using Ipmi protocol.
+(v) Test -- This folder contains all source/related files for testing.
+For WcsTestUtil, it's a tool used to validate chassis using Ipmi protocol.

 ## Prerequisites